-- 1. Safety Glasses.
-Any UF approved safety eyewear.
-Examples are available at the UF bookstore.
-Failure to bring safety eyewear will be an automatic ten percent deduction for the lab activity for that day. - 2.
-Lab Notebook.
-Quad-ruled, 80-sheet or greater, with non-removable pages is required.
+- 1. Lab Notebook.
+Quad-ruled, 80-sheet or greater, with non-removable pages, is required starting on the first day of class.
 If the notebook does not come with pages already numbered, you may use a pen to number them.
-You may continue to use your lab notebook from X-Lab 1. - 3.
+You may continue to use your lab notebook from X-Lab 1. - 2.
+Safety Glasses.
+Any UF-approved safety eyewear.
+Appropriate safety eyewear is available at the UF bookstore.
+By Monday of the second week, failure to bring safety eyewear to every class meeting will be an automatic ten percent deduction for the lab activity for that day. - 3.
 Lab Coat.
 A knee-length lab coat is required for laboratory work. - 4.
 Proper Attire.
 Beginning with the first lab, you are required to wear loose-fitting long pants and closed-toed shoes in addition to your lab coat.
 You will not be allowed to participate in that day's laboratory activity if your instructor determines that your attire is unsafe.